-The criteria could be presented in a grid form, or simply a list but each criterion will be labelled as 'essential' or 'desirable'.
+A person specification is a document that lists the skills, experience, and knowledge required for the job.
+Each criterion is labelled as 'essential' or 'desirable.'
 Be careful – some person specifications will be a separate document that you have to download.

 How to write them

 Your supporting statement should have a clear structure based on the criteria provided in the person specification.
 You should tailor your supporting statement for every job you apply for.
 Keep these tips in mind: